hablapps/pairstrading/PostPairsTrading.md

 ## Conclusion

-In this post, we have provided a comprehensive overview of the implementation of the Pairs Trading strategy in KDB+/Q, contextualized within the Tick Architecture.
+In this post, we have provided a comprehensive overview of the implementation of the Pairs Trading strategy in kdb+/q, contextualized within the Tick Architecture.
 Here are some key takeaways:
 * The Tick Architecture allows us to handle both historical and real-time data.
 * By leveraging historical data, we were able to easily identify cointegrated pairs, reusing libraries from the Python ecosystem via PyKX when needed.
-* Q is very expressive and the implementation of the Linear Regression logic for producing the spread model is straightforward.
+* q is very expressive and the implementation of the Linear Regression logic for producing the spread model is straightforward.
 * Integrating a real-time component and connecting it with a dashboard is simple and efficient.

-More broadly, while we couldn't delve into all the details in this post, we want to emphasize three key advantages of KDB+/Q in this context.
+More broadly, while we couldn't delve into all the details in this post, we want to emphasize three key advantages of kdb+/q in this context.
 First, the platform's performance is remarkably impressive, easily accommodating hundreds or thousands of pairs simultaneously.
-Second, Q code is highly concise and elegant, enabling us to implement all the diagram components in under 100 lines of code.
+Second, q code is highly concise and elegant, enabling us to implement all the diagram components in under 100 lines of code.
 Finally, the technology is extremely flexible, allowing us to seamlessly adapt to other implementations of Pairs Trading.
 All that said, running, maintaining, and extending this system is a genuine pleasure.

 ## Future Work